ISA Seville Study Center

-This course offer the possibility for a part time internship.
+If available, this course offer the possibility for an optional part time internship.
 Spots are limited and subject to a selection process.

 1) Understand the major concepts of international relations, including: power, State, Nation-State, anarchy, self-help, sovereignty, balance of power, war, conflict, cooperation, integration, globalization and interdependence.